LawyerN/InterbSwiftCodesProject/README.md

-Każdy użytkownik powinien sam stworzyć `.env` lokalnie lub w środowisku CI/CD.
+Each user should create their own .env locally or in a CI/CD environment.

-### 🤖 Wsparcie AI
+### 🤖 AI Support

-Podczas pracy nad tym projektem wspierałem się ChatGPT – m.in. przy:
+PDuring this project, I used ChatGPT to help with:

-- dopracowywaniu logiki walidacji,
+- refining validation logic,

-- pisaniu testów i opisie endpointów,
+- writing tests and describing endpoints,

-- tworzeniu dokumentacji (README).
+- creating documentation (README).

-Całość projektu została zbudowana i zrozumiana przeze mnie – ChatGPT służył jako asystent
+The entire project was built and understood by me – ChatGPT served as an assistant.